-Concern for China's relations with the United States has persuaded Beijing to turn down Iranian offers for cut-rate oil.
+China's relations with the United States also seem to have persuaded China to turn down Iranian offers for cut-rate oil.
 An anonymous source in one Reuters report stated that, "The Iranians have made some offers, but we have turned them down...The economic benefits of filling some discounted Iranian oil into the national oil reserves would be too small a consideration for the state.
-The key concern for the Chinese government would be China-U.S. relations."214
+The key concern for the Chinese government would be China-U.S. relations."284 In November 2013, China was granted another 180 day waiver from sanctions under the 2012 NDAA legislation.
+China had previously been granted waivers when the legislation was originally passed.285